 In the period after launch, Stern saw major gains in just about every key metric he tracked, from performance improvements to uptime to significant increases in visitor traffic.
-The Post reduced downtime from eleven hours in a single month to virtually zero in its first year on WordPress VIP.
+The New York Post reduced downtime from 11 hours in a single month to virtually zero in its first year on WordPress VIP.
 Stern was extremely satisfied with the results: “Whether you wanted to look at it from a performance standpoint or in terms of speed metrics, or you wanted to look at downtime or the traffic pre- and post-launch, all the data supported the decision that we made.”

 Stern summed up the collaboration with WordPress VIP and Alley: “An entirely new design, a much easier site to navigate, a much better reading experience with performance that was mindbogglingly fantastic.”